-- The Central European University (CEU) in Budapest
+- Central European University (CEU), Vienna, Austria

-- The University of Nottingham
+- University of Vienna, Austria

-- The Sofia University St. Kliment Ohridski
+- The Sofia University St. Kliment Ohridski, Bulgaria

 MATILDA supports integrative perspectives which go beyond local, regional, and national histories in order to situate these histories, as well as European history as a whole, in broader contexts.
 With its focus on comparative, entangled and transnational history, MATILDA aims to: